ningk321/ningk321.github.io/_posts/2025-08-25-launchspace.md

 ### **A Modern Web Platform to Introduce LaunchSpace - Web and Mobile App Developement Company**

-LaunchSpace is a professional site for showcasing AI-driven web and mobile apps.
-Built with **React, TypeScript, and Node.js**, it features:
+LaunchSpace is my LLC which I build AI-driven web and mobile apps under.
+The website for LaunchSpace acts as a professional site to showcase these apps.
+I built this website with **React, TypeScript, and Node.js**, it features:
 - Responsive dark-themed UI with smooth UX
 - Newsletter system via **Brevo**
 - Dynamic app showcase with filters & search